 "Allowing merchants to purchase additional inventory, or increase advertising budgets, should theoretically lead to additional eBay listings," he added.

-The U.K. program offers merchants up to 25,000 pounds from United Kapital to spend on anything related to their business, including advertising, buying new products to sell, website re-design, refurbishing physical stores and hiring staff.
+The UK program offered merchants up to 25,000 pounds from United Kapital to spend on anything related to their business, including advertising, buying new products to sell, website re-design, refurbishing physical stores and hiring staff.

-Merchants apply online by entering their PayPal account details.
-If approved, the size of the advance they get is based on their past PayPal sales receipts.
-Merchants get a decision within 72 hours of applying, according to PayPal.
+Merchants applied online by entering their PayPal account details.
+If approved, the size of the advance they got was based on their past PayPal sales receipts.
+Merchants got a decision within 72 hours of applying, according to PayPal.

-The advances are paid into merchants' PayPal accounts.
-They are charged a fee based on their credit risk.
+The advances were paid into merchants' PayPal accounts.
+They were charged a fee based on their credit risk.

 In a working example provided by PayPal, a merchant got an advance of 12,000 pounds.
 The fee for this was 3,240 pounds, or 27 percent of the amount advanced.

 Merchants could then choose to re-pay the money as a percentage of their daily PayPal sales receipts.
 In the example provided, the merchant agreed to a 12 percent rate, meaning 12 percent of their daily sales were used to repay the advance.

 BA cancels flights from London's Heathrow, Gatwick after IT outage